intelowlproject/docs/docs/IntelOwl/usage.md

 ###### Internal tools

 - `CyberChef`: Run a query on a [CyberChef server](https://github.com/gchq/CyberChef-server) using pre-defined or custom recipes.
+- `PhoneInfoga` : [PhoneInfoga](https://sundowndev.github.io/phoneinfoga/) is one of the most advanced tools to scan international phone numbers.

 ###### External services